Why am I so angry? The feeling of anger, A Mental Health issue? How to get a hold of anger.

-Anger is somewhat like an internal part of the body, which helps protect us from dangers or threats through the ” Fight, Flight, or Freeze” system.
+Anger is somewhat like a bodily reaction, which helps protect us from dangers or threats through the ” Fight, Flight, or Freeze” system.
 But, leaving anger unresolved for some time can even cause a harmful impact on health.
 American Psychological Association says in older adults, anger has links with inflammation, leading to chronic diseases.

-By the survey of Mental Health Foundation, there were 32% of people who claimed that they had a close friend or family member who had problems controlling their anger, and 28% were those who said that they are worried about how angry they feel sometimes.
+In the survey by the Mental Health Foundation, there were 32% of people claimed that they have a close friend or family member who has problems controlling their anger, and 28% said, they are worried about how angry they feel sometimes.

-Research from 2015 shows that in the United States, there is 7.8% of the general population who suffered from lifetime regularity of intense, inappropriate, or poorly controlled anger.
+Research from 2015 shows in the United States, 7.8% of the general population suffered from lifetime regularity of intense, inappropriate, or poorly controlled anger.

 It has been noted that anger affects men more than women with more uniformity among younger adults.